jose-oc/josefo-developer/content/git/git-mini-guide.en.md

 <pre class="lang:sh decode:true ">git branch --merged
 </pre>

-It&#8217;s important to note that this information is only since the last time you fetched from remote server; if you want to be up to date you should fetch first:
+It's important to note that this information is only since the last time you fetched from remote server; if you want to be up to date you should fetch first:

 <pre class="lang:sh decode:true ">git fetch --all; git branch -vv
 </pre>